aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/iaudio/_index.md

 ```

 Returns the copy of an audio's data.
-In case of large amount of data consider using of \#getStream method to prevent unnecessary loading of audio's data into memory or even OutOfMemoryException.
+In case of large amount of data consider using of \#getStream.getStream method to prevent unnecessary loading of audio's data into memory or even OutOfMemoryException.
 Read-only byte[].

 **Returns:**
 byte[]